EnyMan/anilinkz-video-enlarger/README.md

 Any suggestions are welcome.
 Also if you feel it can be done better feel free to make a pull request

+<p>You need <a href="https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo">Tampermonkey</a> or <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">greasemonkey</a> or any other (i dont know them all) browser extension that can install UserScripts</p>